farrajota/fast-rcnn-torch/README.md

-# Fast-RCNN as a module for torch7
+# Fast-RCNN package for torch7

 [Fast-RCNN](https://github.com/rbgirshick/fast-rcnn) implementation for Torch7 as a package with methods for training and testing an object detector network.

 ## Features

-- Fast R-CNN as a package with simple API methods for training, testing, detecting and visualizing objects in images.
+- Fast R-CNN as a package with a simple API for training, testing, detecting and visualizing objects in images.
-- Multi-threaded data loading/processing;
+- Multi-threaded data loading/preprocessing;
 - Multi-GPU support;
 - Common data augmentation techniques (color jitter, scaling, etc.);
 - Pascal VOC / MS COCO mAP evaluation schemes.